 Things didn’t exactly start getting better, but rather smarter.
 I started seeing a therapist, opened up more honestly about my past experiences and feelings, and my family encouraged me to pursue my dreams again and leave my current life behind, reminding me I was too young to not do the things I wanted to do.
 Now was the time to adventure, explore, and take risks.
 Scared but desperate, I contemplated ideas and excessively researched ways to escape.
 Everything from a working holiday to enlisting in the military crossed my mind.
 However, I continually denied each option, overwhelmed with my current circumstance and unable to think through my future.

 Finally, I decided to make a drastic shift.
 The decision was impulsive and desperate.
-I quit my job, found a temporary new one, and applied for a six month volunteer abroad program in the time frame of a few days.
-None of my decisions “fixed” my emotional turmoil, but they slowly made me feel more confident that I was returning to the person I wanted to be.
-So much of my depression was rooted in the idea that I was “mourning the loss of myself,” realizing I had changed and abounded dreams and goals, and most of them not for the better.
+I quit my job, found a temporary new one, and applied for a six month volunteer abroad program all in the time frame of a few days.
+None of my decisions “fixed” my emotional turmoil, but they slowly made me feel more confident that I was returning to the person that I wanted to be.
+So much of my depression was rooted in the idea that I was “mourning the loss of myself,” realizing that I had changed and abandoned my dreams and goals, and most of them not for the better.
 Returning to a path that allowed me to find myself and be true to it again provided a much needed relief and paused my despair.

 “I always wonder why birds choose to stay in the same place when they can fly anywhere on earth.
 Then I ask myself the same question” – Haram Yahya